 In any of the above circumstances, imaging with CT or MRI should be undertaken before consideration of lumbar puncture.
 3

-Explain the procedure, indications, risks and benefits to the patient: “Today I’ve been asked to perform a lumbar puncture, which involves inserting a fine needle into the back to collect a small sample of fluid.
+Explain what the procedure will involve using patient-friendlylanguage: “Today I’ve been asked to perform a lumbar puncture, which involves inserting a fine needle into the back to collect a small sample of fluid.
 I’ll also be using some local anaesthetic, to make the procedure as comfortable as possible.
 It’s really important that we carry out this test because [insert reason the LP is being performed].
 There are some complications that can be associated with performing a lumbar puncture, some of the more common things include a headache and some bruising of the skin after the procedure.
 There are some rare but much more serious complications, which include damage to nerves resulting in pain and weakness in the legs and also infection.”

-Sterile field (to cover the patient and bed)
+Sterile field: to cover the patient and the bed

 Sample collection containers